Monopoles and Landau-Ginzburg Models I: The Gauged Witten equations

 \subsection{The Extended Hessian}

 Although we will only get into linear analysis in the second paper \cite{Wang20}, it is enlightening to first work out the extended Hessian of the gauged action functional $\CA_H$.
-The discussion below will be used in \cite[Section 11]{Wang20} when the essential spectrum of the extended Hessian is computed for the perturbed Chern-Simons-Dirac functional on $\hy$.
+The discussion below will be used in \cite[Section 11]{Wang20} when the essential spectrum of the extended Hessian is computed for the perturbed Chern-Simons-Dirac functional on a 3-manifold with cylindrical ends.

-At any $\gamma=(A,p)\in \SC(Y)$. the linearized gauge action
+At any $\gamma=(A,p)\in \SC(Y)$, the linearized gauge action

-defined by the formula \eqref{E3.4} has a formal adjoint:
+defined by the formula \eqref{E3.4} has a formal $L^2$-adjoint:

-By formally linearizing the expression in Proposition \ref{P3.2}, we obtain the Hessian of $\CA_H$ at $\gamma$:
+By linearizing the expression in Proposition \ref{P3.2}, we obtain the Hessian of $\CA_H$ at $\gamma$:

-The upshot is that these operators can be combined to form a larger operator, the extended Hessian of $\CA_H$, which is essential self-adjoint:
+The key observation is that these operators can be combined into a larger operator, the extended Hessian of $\CA_H$, which is formally $L^2$-self-adjoint: